 4. Distributing information is time-consuming

 Of course, managing product information is only part of the story.
 Potential customers and sales marketplaces need to receive this data, for it to really have value to the company.
 Unfortunately, this is where spreadsheets fall down.

 They weren't designed for this purpose.

-Although CSV format is widely accepted by sales marketplaces, the needs of each one is different.
+Although the CSV format is widely accepted by sales marketplaces, the needs of each one are different.
 They all have different criteria for the data, whether its character limits or attribute names.
 Spreadsheets might have to be duplicated to fit each marketplace.
 At the very least, it's going to need a member of staff to manually upload product data to each location.
-It all gets very messy and time consuming.
+It all gets very messy and time-consuming.

 In summary, there are many disadvantages to using spreadsheets for product information compared with using a PIM.
-Whist spreadsheets are a great tool, the needs of retail and manufacturing companies have grown beyond them.
-Adopting specialist software designed with the sole purpose of product information management can turbo charge a businesses productivity.
+Whilst spreadsheets are a great tool, the needs of retail and manufacturing companies have grown beyond them.
+Adopting specialist software designed with the sole purpose of product information management can turbocharge a business's productivity.

 You can explore much more about PIM software on our website.
 Check out our PIM for beginners blog, which provides a quick summary of Product Information Management (PIM) software.
 Or if you want to take the next step, don't hesitate to book yourself a free demo below.
 We'd love the opportunity to show how OneTimePIM can help you.